jiabingeng/places-service-docs/getting-started.md

 * By using the web services.
 For more information, see [Places web services](https://launch.gitbook.io/places-services-by-adobe-documentation/places-rest-apis).
 * By using the Places UI.
 For more information, see [Places UI](https://launch.gitbook.io/places-services-by-adobe-documentation/places-database-management-1).

-## Create an empty library in the Places database by using the Places UI
+## Create an empty library in the Places database in the Places UI

 1. Log into Adobe Places UI \(The user interface to visually add and manage the POIs and libraries\).
 2. Click on the **Libraries** tab.